 Ambassador John J. Sullivan, former US deputy secretary of state and former US ambassador to the Russian Federation, is a partner in Mayer Brown’s Washington DC and New York offices and co-lead of the firm’s National Security practice.
-He is also a Distinguished Fellow at the School of Foreign Service of Georgetown University and a leading authority on national security and foreign affairs.
+He is also a Distinguished Scholar at the School of Foreign Service of Georgetown University and a Distinguished Fellow at the School of International and Public Affairs of Columbia University.
+He serves as a Contributor to CBS News and, as a leading authority on foreign affairs, is quoted frequently in international media.

 Ambassador Sullivan advises clients on global risk and foreign policy, as well as US sanctions and export controls, international trade disputes and regulation, foreign investment, and other sensitive issues at the intersection of international commerce and national security policy.
+He is often consulted as an expert and has testified before Congress, including the Senate Foreign Relations Committee, in that capacity.
 In addition to his expertise in foreign policy and, in particular, US-Russia relations, he has worked extensively on trade issues important to multinational companies doing business around the world, including as the US deputy secretary of commerce.

 Ambassador Sullivan’s career spans four decades in public service in prominent diplomatic and legal positions under five US presidents and in private law practice at Mayer Brown.
 Before rejoining the Firm in January 2023, he was the US ambassador to Russia from December 2019 to October 2022.
 During his tenure, he led the US Embassy through the most challenging period in US-Russia relations in generations.